kushidesign/kushi/README.md

 <br>

 ## Adding Font Resources
-You can use the `kushi.core/add-font-face` macro to load a local font from a file.<br>
+You can use the `kushi.core/add-font-face` macro to load a local font from a file.

-This will add an `@font-face` block to the css file generated by kushi.<br>
+This will add an `@font-face` block to the css file generated by kushi.

 The `:src` entry must be a path (string), or vector of paths if you want to specify multiple urls.

-The path(s) must be relative to the location of the generated css file.<br>
+The path(s) must be relative to the location of the generated css file.

 You could also use a remote url to load a hosted font file.
 ```Clojure
 (add-font-face {:font-family "FiraCodeRegular"